SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(Publishing).md

 ### 3. Writing a good description

-Every project should have a good description.<br>
+Every project should have a good description.

-Tell users what to expect from installing your addon.<br>
+Tell users what to expect from installing your addon.

 Make sure to provide a list of commands, permissions and features!

 You can either provide this description via a `README.md` file on your GitHub repository or by providing it on your project page, or both!

 ## Uploading the project

-To upload your project you first need to choose a platform on where to distribute it.<br>
+To upload your project you first need to choose a platform on where to distribute it.

 You are in full control of where your project should be uploaded.

 Popular platforms for distributing your project include: